-Lumpiang prito literally means fried spring roll.
-Along with pancit bihon and lumpiang shanghai, lumpiang prito is a dish that is commonly served in most Filipino gatherings or salu-salo.
-It is fried spring rolls with ground pork and mixed vegetables as fillings.
-The fillings are first cooked, cooled, wrapped in a pastry and then fried.
-These crunchy spring rolls are then served with garlic-vinegar dipping sauce.
-Delicious!
+Lumpiang prito is a Filipino dish which literally means fried spring roll.
+Along with pancit bihon and lumpiang shanghai, lumpiang prito is a dish that is commonly served during Holidays and birthday parties.
+These fried spring rolls are filled with ground pork and mixed vegetables.
+The kind of vegetables used varies, depending on one’s preference.
+I have used green beans, sliced into small diagonal pieces, as well as julienned carrots.
+It was only recently that I started using frozen mixed vegetables, which I find convenient and easy to use.
+In this recipe, the filling is first cooked, cooled, wrapped in a pastry and then fried.
+The result is savory, crunchy spring rolls that my husband and I can’t get enough of.
+It tastes even better with garlic-vinegar dipping sauce.
+Yummy!

 - 2 cups frozen mixed vegetables, thawed